Magayaga/xenly/README.md

 On January 26, 2024, He announced that Xenly’s documents, design, implementation, and related tools are hosted on GitHub under the MIT License with GCC and LLVM Exceptions.

+On January 30, 2024, He announced that the Xenly programming language was inspired by the **C** programming language, as well as other influences including **Rust** programming language.

   ## Getting started

 If you do want to try out Xenly locally, you'll need to install our build dependencies (git, and compilers such as **Clang**, **GCC**, or **tcc**) and check out the Xenly repository, for example on Debian or Ubuntu, Windows, and macOS: